-[Originally published in May 2007 in my defunct and inaccessible earlier blog.
+[Originally published in May 2007 in my now defunct earlier blog, Family Life.
 I’ve retrieved it because a friend was looking for information on Jeff Sparrow’s book.]

 Ivor Indyk (editor), Heat 13: Harper’s Gold (finished)

 Jeff Sparrow, Communism, a Love Story (Melbourne University Press 2007)

 Jackie French & Peter Sheehan, Rotters and Squatters (Scholastic Press 2007)